On this page

 Need help deciding whether ARW is right for you?

 Tell us your anatomy background, where you feel unsure, and what course path you are planning.
-We’ll guide you honestly toward the route that makes the most sense.
+We will guide you honestly toward the route that makes the most sense — whether that is ARW, AEF, or another readiness step.